Perspectives On Playwriting

 HOW TO APPLY

-- Because space is very limited, we ask that you consider your schedule before applying for the class.
+- Because space is limited, we ask that you consider your schedule and availability before applying for the class.
 We hope to enroll a small group of students who are able to commit to the full 10-week experience.